fredzzhang/upt/README.md

 1. Download the repository with `git clone https://github.com/fredzzhang/spatially-conditioned-graphs`
 2. Install the lightweight deep learning library [Pocket](https://github.com/fredzzhang/pocket)
 3. Make sure the environment you created for Pocket is activated.
 You are good to go!

+## Demonstration

+To generate qualitative results shown in the paper, please follow instructions in the [diagnosis](https://github.com/fredzzhang/spatially-conditioned-graphs/tree/main/diagnosis) package at `spatially-conditioned-graphs/diagnosis/`.

 ## Data Utilities